wrossmorrow/machtests/README.md

 ```
 #!/bin/bash
-cd /ifs/yentools/yentests/development
+cd /ifs/yentools/yentests/master
-# this export needed to support cron job
 export PATH="${PATH}:/usr/local/sbin:/usr/local/bin:/usr/sbin:/sbin:/bin:/ifs/yentools/bin"
 bash test.sh -p
 ```

-Note the append of `/ifs/yentools/bin` to the `PATH` which would exist for a user, _but does not exist for a_ `cron` _job_.
+Note the long append to `PATH` which adds values that would exist for a user, _but do not exist for a_ `cron` _job_.
 We should run the tests with an environment as close as possible to that of a real user.
-Note also the flag `-p`, which specifies that only "production" test scripts lacking a `@draft` frontmatter tag should be run.
+Note also the flag `-p`, which specifies that only "production" test scripts lacking a `@draft` frontmatter tag should be run on the schedule.

 ## Installing yentests as a Scheduled systemd Unit